nvbn/mcoll/README.md

               map(lambda x: x.value, coll)))
 ```

-For comprehensions/generator expressions makes it a bit better:
+And for comprehensions/generator expressions makes it a slightly better:

 ```python
 reduce(operator.add,